RyuShizen/CryptoAppIndex/README.md

 - **Fetch Ranking**: Sends the current ranking of the Coinbase app on the App Store with a simple command.
 - **Easy to Use**: Designed to be straightforward, with a quick command for all users.
 - **Automatic Updates**: The bot fetches the most recent data with each command, ensuring the information is always up to date.
+- **Ranking Retrieval**: Shows the current ranking of the Coinbase app on the App Store.
+- **Display in Emoji**: Shows the ranking in the form of emojis for better visibility.
+- **Daily Monitoring**: Compare the current ranking with that of the day before and indicates the evolution.
+- **Market Sentiment**: Analyze the leaderboard to provide market sentiment (Euphoria, Greed, Belief, etc.).

 ## Installation